kulo/head-north/README.md

-# Omega One - Development Cycle Dashboard
+# Head North - Development Cycle Dashboard

-_Omega_ is a visualisation tool or dashboard for product development organisations that work in a common cadence via high-level iterations called "development cycles" or just "cycles".
+_Head North_ is a visualisation tool or dashboard for product development organisations that work in a common cadence via high-level iterations called "development cycles" or just "cycles".

-_Omega_ provides bird's eye view onto what's going on in your product development organisation, where you're putting your strategic focus and what is the progress you're making.
+_Head North_ provides bird's eye view onto what's going on in your product development organisation, where you're putting your strategic focus and what is the progress you're making.

-_Omega One_ is inspired by and a complete rewrite of a similar tool that was originally envisioned and developed within [Emarsys](https://github.com/emartech/).
+_Head North_ is inspired by and a complete rewrite of a similar tool that was originally envisioned and developed within [Emarsys](https://github.com/emartech/).

 ## 🎯 Core Concepts

-_Omega_ organizes product development around several key concepts that work together to provide comprehensive visibility into your development process:
+_Head North_ organizes product development around several key concepts that work together to provide comprehensive visibility into your development process:

 ### Development Cycles